paulsebastian97/Serpentine-Snake-Robot/README.md

 # Serpentine Snake Robot
 A biomorphic hyper-redundant snake robot capable of taversing different terrains using serpentine motion.
 It is also designed to detect pests such as dummy rodents and scare them away using sound.
-It is based on ATmega328 microcontroller, which uses 10 servo motors(GS-5515MG) for the serpentine motion and rodent detection circuit to detect rodents and scare them using sound.
+It is based on the ATmega328 microcontroller, which uses 10 servo motors(GS-5515MG) for the serpentine motion and rodent detection circuit to detect rodents and scare them using sound.

 ## Video Demonstration
 [Serpentine Snake Robot Video Demonstration](../blob/master/LICENSE)